ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 x^T \Sigma x > 0, \forall x \ne 0
 $$

 This is the multivariate analogue of the univariate requirement for the variance $$\sigma^2$$ to be positive.
+To be clear, we need to choose such a kernel, so that the resultant covariance matrix is positive definite.
+Although we haven't made any reference to it, we also need a mean function $$m(x)$$.

 ## A simple 1D GP prediction example